TIBCOSoftware/snappydata/docs/reference/inbuilt_system_procedures/system-procedures.md

 # Built-in System Procedures and Built-in Functions

-SnappyData provides built-in system procedures to help you manage the distributed system.
+TIBCO ComputeDB provides built-in system procedures to help you manage the distributed system.
 For example, you can use system procedures to install required JAR files.

-SnappyData also supports built-in function, which lets you perform various kinds of data transformations directly in SELECT statements.
+TIBCO ComputeDB also supports built-in function, which lets you perform various kinds of data transformations directly in SELECT statements.

 It also provides the dsid() function built into it that are always available.
 <!--